T

 viewpoint

-Located directly north of the Forbidden City, this imperial garden offers panoramic views of the palace complex and the city skyline from its summit.
-It's a perfect spot to appreciate the scale of the Forbidden City.
+Located directly north of the Forbidden City, this imperial garden offers a panoramic view of the palace complex from its central hill.
+It's a perfect spot to appreciate the scale and layout of the Forbidden City.

-• Climb to the Wanchun Pavilion for the best viewpoint.
+• Climb to the Wanchun Pavilion at the summit for the best views.

 • Visit in the late afternoon for softer light and fewer crowds.